volcengine/verl/docs/workers/sglang_worker.rst

 Using SGLang as the Inference Backend for PPO Training Across Multiple Machines
 ------------------------------------------------------------------------------
-SGLang also supports running veRL's RAY-based cross-machine inference in IPv4 and IPv6 scenarios.
+SGLang also supports running verl's RAY-based cross-machine inference in IPv4 and IPv6 scenarios.
 In the script below, we use TP=16 for cross-machine inference.
 Suppose we have two interconnected machines: node0 with IP 10.94.16.4 and node1 with IP 10.94.16.5.

 1. Start Ray on node0: